vsavkin/databinder/README.md

 ## Current status

-At this point, the library is more than just a spike, but not yet ready for production.
+At this point the library is more than just a spike, but not quite ready for production.

-The things I'm going to work on next:
+To be improved:

 * There are only integration tests at this point.
-Having more unit tests will be helpful.
-* Two-way data-bindindg works only with the input element.
+* Two-way data binding works only with the input element.
 Other elements need to be supported as well.
-* At this point, you can only bind to the source object's getter.
-It requires some work, so the following binding will work as well: "data-bind='user.address.street.name'".
+* At this point you can only bind to the source object's getter.
 * The implementation is naive when it comes to listening for DOM events.

 Though it's very early days and so much stuff needs to be done, the library is already useful.
+So feel free to give it a try.